-When I look for this type of software you I look for these basic features:
+When I look for photo management software I look for these basic features:

 - Support for photo transfer from cameras and phones.
-This means that the software creates subfolders for eac day when pictures were taken.
+This means that the software creates subfolders for each day when pictures were taken.

 - Folder management capabilities means a fast and easy way to create, rename and move folders.